moechofe/lowresrmx/ARCHITECTURE.md

 - 📂 `asset.dev`

-    Contains some original assets from LowResNX, the bitmap fonts included in the core, the source for the documentation.
+    Assets source.

 - 📂 `asset.manual`

-    The exported manual included in the mobile apps.
+    Manual included in the iOS app.

 - 📂 `asset.programs`

-    Programs to be included in the mobile apps.
+    Programs included in the iOS app.

 - 📂 `backend.core`

     The backend engine containing the intepreter.

+- 📂 `export.android`

+    Android Studio template project for user's program.

 - 📂 `frontend.sdl`

-    A frontend using SDL used to create a desktop app.
+    SDL frontend for the desktop app, the wasm player and Android export player.

 - 📂 `plugin.vscode`

-    A syntax highlight  for Visual Studio Code.
+    Syntax highlight extension for Visual Studio Code.

 - 📂 `project.cmake`

-    A CMake project to build the desktop app.
+    CMake project to build the desktop app.

 - 📂 `project.flutter`

-    A mobile app for Android.
+    Flutter project for for Android app.

 - 📂 `project.ios`

-    A mobile app modified from the original LowResNX app by "Timo".
+    Xcode project for the iOS app.

-- 📂 `project.web`
+- 📂 `project.wasm`

-    A makefile project to build the web player.
+    Emscripten project for the WASM player.

-- 📂 `test.programs`

-    A collection of programs to test the features.
-It's generally a mess.

 - 📂 `tool.dev`

-    Developer script.
+    Developer scripts.